asciifaceman/pycidrnet/README.md

 This script was written for Python 2.7 and requires the ipaddr module `pip install ipaddr` (Requires sudo if not in virtualenv)

+### Contributing

+I am not accepting contributions just yet unless I personally know you.

+Issues, however, are welcomed and encouraged.

 ### Usage

 This tool helps you determine how many smaller subnets can fit in a larger one, and those subnet's CIDRs.